-Parental Employment Support Fund
+Parental Employment Support Fund and Disabled Parental Employment Support Fund

 The Parental Employment Support Fund (PESF) provides employability support for parents both in and out of work, helping to tackle in-work poverty.
 In Edinburgh, this consists of four projects delivered by multiple organisations as outlined below.